 Yes, you read that right.
 Thanks to Miller Horse Farm’s Ride and Wine Tour, you can live out your cowboy fantasies while you’re on your way to tasting delicious wines, an experience you won’t find anywhere else.
 Choose from one of three options and you’ll find yourself riding on your new four-legged friend through a scenic vineyard on your way to La Viña Winery, the oldest in New Mexico.
 The day and sunset tours stop at the winery for a 30-minute tasting of its finest reds and whites, while the one-way tour is the better option if prefer savoring your wine at your own pace.
 Tours are held daily, although if you opt for a day tour Monday through Friday or the sunset tour, you get a free bottle of wine.
 It doesn’t get any better than that.

 Rolling over the natural slopes of the Chihuahuan Desert with the magnificent Franklin Mountains looming in the distance, the course at Butterfield Trail Golf Club offers rounds that are challenging and breathtaking.
-Named among the top 20 best public golf courses in Texas by the Dallas Morning News, this 18-hole golfer’s wonderland was designed by famed architect Tom Fazio, who is responsible for many of the country’s finest courses.
+This 18-hole golfer’s wonderland was designed by famed architect Tom Fazio, who is responsible for many of the country’s finest courses.
 From your first drive, you’ll need to plan your shots to account for the multitude of changes in elevation and the sand and water hazards that line the fairways and greens.
 Try not to let your jaw drop on your approach to the green on the 16th hole, as the Franklin Mountains provide a stunning backdrop.

 After you sink your final putt, unwind at the Salida del Sol Restaurant and Bar, where you’ll nosh on sandwiches, salads, or classic Mexican dishes.
 Order a beer or a cocktail and raise a glass to a stellar round of golf, El Paso style.